 After you determine that a mass mailing is your best communication method, review the tips below to compose your mass mail message:

 - Make sure you clearly identify the target audience that will be interested in your message.
-Sending unsolicited mail that the recipient does not want will be badly received and will not result in a positive outcome.
+Sending unsolicited mail that the recipient does not want may be badly received and may not result in a positive outcome.

 - Determine if your message is of value to the institution/target audience.